Amber and Blood

 Amber and Blood is the third novel in the Dark Disciple series by Margaret Weis.

 Publication history

 Amber and Blood was written by Margaret Weis and published in May 2008.
-Other books in the series include Amber and Ashes (Volume 1) and Amber and Iron (Volume 2).
+The first two novels in the series are Amber and Ashes and Amber and Iron.

 Plot introduction

 The story resumes where Amber and Iron ended.
 The monk Rhys and the kender Nightshade, along with Rhys's dog Atta, find themselves in a cave on the coast of the Blood Sea while a ferocious storm rages outside.
 Thinking their adventure finally over, the two companions discuss what to do next when they hear yelling from outside the cave.
 Rhys runs outside and sees a young girl struggling in the water.
 He rescues her and brings her ashore, only to realize that the six-year-old girl has the same red hair and amber eyes as Mina.